Patriots agree to trade QB Mac Jones to the Jaguars for a 6th-round draft pick, AP source says

 He has 46 TD passes and 36 INTs in three NFL seasons.
 He made the Pro Bowl as a rookie in 2021, but he regressed in his second year with former defensive coordinator Matt Patricia calling plays.

-The Patriots, under new coach Jerod Mayo, are expected to select a quarterback with the third overall pick in the draft.
+The Patriots are expected to select a quarterback with the third overall pick in the draft.
 LSU's Jayden Daniels, North Carolina's Drake Maye and Michigan's J.J.
 McCarthy could be options there.

+The Jaguars were looking for a younger option behind Lawrence.
+Beathard won his lone start last season, but he also injured his non-throwing shoulder in an earlier appearance and was so banged up late in the season that Jacksonville nearly had to start journeyman Matt Barkley off the street.

-The Jaguars aren't expected to make wholesale changes to their offense in 2024.
-They re-signed left guard Ezra Cleveland, renegotiated a reduced cap number for the final year of right guard Brandon Scherff's contract and plan to bring in a veteran center to compete with third-year pro Luke Fortner.
-Receiver could be a top target in the draft if Jacksonville loses Calvin Ridley in free agency.
+Adding Jones is one of a few changes Jacksonville is making to its offense in 2024.
+The team re-signed left guard Ezra Cleveland, renegotiated a reduced cap number for right guard Brandon Scherff and plan to bring in a veteran center to compete with third-year pro Luke Fortner.
+Receiver could be a top target in the draft if the Jags lose Calvin Ridley in free agency.

+General manager Trent Baalke and coach Doug Pederson have been adamant that Lawrence is their guy, and they hope to sign him to a long-term deal — maybe even before next season.

 AP NFL: https://apnews.com/hub/nfl